-Monet’s early drive as an artist was to capture the beauty of the French countryside, and he developed a method of re-painting the same scene multiple times in different weather and light conditions; fascinated by the changing colour, form, and light.
+Monet’s early drive as an artist was to capture the beauty of the French countryside, and so he developed a method of re-painting the same scene multiple times in different weather and light conditions; fascinated by the changing colour, form, and light.
 He painted the water lilies in his garden around 250 times throughout his career.
-The freedoms sought in his impressionist paintings, and the break from artistic tradition, were both crucial steps towards the emerging Modern Art period.
+The freedoms sought in his impressionist original artworks, and the break from artistic tradition, were both crucial steps towards the emerging modern art period.

-Probably the best known of the Absract Expressionist action painters, American Modern Art artist Pollock worked through a process using a horizontal canvas which he could move around from all sides, dripping, pouring, and splashing the paint across the entire canvas, and very physically using his body to do so.
+Probably the best known of the Absract Expressionist action painters, American modern artist Pollock worked through a process using a horizontal canvas.
+This meant he could move around from all sides, dripping, pouring, and splashing the paint across the entire canvas, and very physically using his body to do so.

 He developed an early interest in the Mexican muralists who would later inspire the Chicano movement, and during an experimental workshop with David Alfaro Siqueiros where he first tried using poured liquid paint, and soon adopted the technique as his go-to method.
 Given a commission to create a mural for Peggy Guggenheim, his work was noticed by critics who described his talent as volcanic.
 Sadly, he struggled with alcoholism throughout his life, with it often intruding on his creativity, tragically he died in his forties in an alcohol related car accident.